ArchanaRohilla/PyBer_Analysis/README.md

-# PyBer_Analysis
+# PyBer Analysis

+## Project Overview

+## Tools

+## Summary

-# Pyber Summary Dataframe shows that:
+### Pyber Summary Dataframe shows that:
-	-The number of rides in the urban cities are about 3 and 13 times more than the suburban and rural cities.
+- The number of rides in the urban cities are about 3 and 13 times more than the suburban and rural cities.
 Due to which the total sum of fares  is more in urban cities.
-	-Average fare per ride is less in the urban cities as compared to the  suburban and the rural cities.
+- Average fare per ride is less in the urban cities as compared to the  suburban and the rural cities.
-	-Average fare per driver in rural cities is about 1.5 and 3 times more than that of the suburban and urban cities.
+- Average fare per driver in rural cities is about 1.5 and 3 times more than that of the suburban and urban cities.
-	-Total sum of fares in the urban cities is about 2 and 9 times  more as compared to the suburban and urban cities.
+- Total sum of fares in the urban cities is about 2 and 9 times  more as compared to the suburban and urban cities.
-	-The number of drivers in the urban cities are 5 and 30 times more as compared to the suburban and the rural cities.
+- The number of drivers in the urban cities are 5 and 30 times more as compared to the suburban and the rural cities.

-# Summary of multiple-line plot for the sum of the fares for each city type:
+### Summary of multiple-line plot for the sum of the fares for each city type:
 	-The plot shows that the sum of fares for urban cities was more than $1700 from Jan 2019 to April 2019 which is more than 3 times the sum of fares (max value) of the rural cities.
 The sum of the fares for the suburban was less than $1500 during Jan-April 2019.